Prairie Watersheds Climate Program (PWCP)

 Abandoned Well Sealing

-The WWCD enters into an agreement with the municipality to post undeveloped road allowances for wildlife habitat.
+The WWD enters into an agreement with the municipality to post undeveloped road allowances for wildlife habitat.
 Signs marking the corridor are placed at each end.
 Landowners can apply to the municipality to use the road allowance for pasture, etc.